cuixuejiao/twip/README.md

 and disposable.
 The problem feels like it was custom made for a **container** solution.
 And today that means **Docker**.

-The full set of the technologies selected for this project are broken down as follows:
+The full set of the technologies selected for this project are broken down as follows

 #### Tools Environment
 These tools are used to host, build, test and run the infrastructure components